ZhgChg.Li

 loadingRequest.dataRequest?.respond(with: Data) returns the loaded Data to the player.

-loadingRequest.finishLoading() indicates that all data has been loaded and informs the player.
+loadingRequest.finishLoading() indicates that all data has been loaded and notifies the player.

 func resourceLoader(_ resourceLoader: AVAssetResourceLoader, shouldWaitForLoadingOfRequestedResource loadingRequest: AVAssetResourceLoadingRequest) -> Bool

-When the player requests data, we first check if there is data in the local Cache.
-If there is, we return it; if only part of the data is available, we return that part.
-For example, if we have 0–100 locally and the player requests 0–200, we return 0–100 first.
+When the player requests data, we first check if the local Cache has the data; if so, we return it.
+If only partial data is available, we return that partial data as well.
+For example, if the local cache has 0–100 and the player requests 0–200, we return 0–100 first.

 If there is no local Cache or the returned data is insufficient, a ResourceLoaderRequest will be initiated to fetch data from the network.